dmitrymomot/gokit/statemachine/README.md

 ## Overview

 The `statemachine` package provides a clean, flexible implementation of the state machine pattern for Go applications.
 It offers a fluent builder API and type-safety through interfaces, making it ideal for modeling complex workflows, business processes, and application states.
+This package is thread-safe and suitable for concurrent use in production environments.

 ## Features